ibm-cloud-docs/Cloudant/guides/conflicts.md

 }
 ```

-Let's consider an example of how this can be done.
+Let's consider a scenario for this example.
 Suppose you have a database of products for an online shop.
 The first version of a document might look like the example provided.